-South Africa has extensive marine biodiversity with over 12 000 marine species within 150 diverse ecosystems.
+South Africa has extensive marine biodiversity with over 10 000 marine species within 150 diverse ecosystems.
 The oceans economy also contributes 4.2% to the country’s economy and the marine environment is key in supporting coastal livelihoods.
-Threats of overfishing, pollution and effects of intensifying climate change impacts marine resources and the overall functioning of the marine environment.
-Understanding marine systems, interactions with and within it, threats and opportunities is key to safe guarding the health of the marine environment and associated biodiversity.
+Threats of overfishing, pollution and the effects of intensifying climate change impact marine resources and the overall functioning of the marine environment.
+Understanding marine systems, interactions with and within it and threats and opportunities is key to safe guarding the health of the marine environment and associated biodiversity.

-A comprehensive and extensive knowledge of the marine environment and an understanding of the social and economic interactions with the marine environment is needed by marine scientists, along with:
+A comprehensive and extensive knowledge of the marine environment and an understanding of the social and economic interactions within and surrounding it, is needed by marine scientists, along with:

 Plan and undertake laboratory and field-based research

 Record, analyse and interpret data from biological and physical processes

 Advise on and make input into maritime policies

 B.Sc., B.Sc.
 (Hons), M.Sc. in Marine Biology at UCT and UKZN

 B.Sc., B.Sc.
 (Hons), M.Sc. in Biological Sciences specialising in Botany or Zoology at all universities

 Diploma, Advanced Diploma, M.Tech in Oceanography at CPUT